Reeb Graph Metrics from the Ground Up: Basic Definitions

+PL scalar fields are a common criteria for scalar fields since they are readily packaged for computation.
+The intuition is that we can approximate smooth functions using PL functions in order to translate from the smooth domain to the discrete domain.
+Here, we introduce PL scalar fields since they are used for the construction of the universal distance in \cref{sec:universalDistance}.
+For the more computational aspects of discretizing scalar fields for topological analysis, we refer the reader to \cite{DeyWang2021} and \cite{diFabio2017}.

 \begin{definition} A \textbf{triangulation} of a space $\X$ is a simplicial complex $K$ paired with a homeomorphism from the underlying space of $K$ to the space $\X$.
 We say that a space $\X$ is \textbf{triangulable} if there exists a triangulation for $\X$.
-A \textbf{piecewise linear (PL) function} $f$ is a function defined on a triangulated space $\X$ such that $f(x) = \sum_i b_i(x)f(u_i)$, where $u_i$ are the vertices of $\X$ and $b_i(x)$ are the barycentric coordinates of $x$.
-If $\X$ is a compact, triangulable space and $f$ is a PL function, then we call the pair $(\X,f)$ a \textbf{piecewise linear (PL) scalar field}, and the Reeb graph $\RR_f$ arising from this scalar field a \textbf{piecewise linear (PL) Reeb graph}. \end{definition}
+A \textbf{piecewise linear (PL) function} $f:|K| \to \R$ is a function defined on the underlying space $|K|$ of a triangulated space $\X$ such that $f(x) = \sum_i b_i(x)f(u_i)$, where $u_i$ are the vertices of $\X$ and $b_i(x)$ are the barycentric coordinates of $x$.
+If $\X$ is a compact, triangulable space and $f$ is a PL function, then we call the pair $(\X,f)$ a \textbf{piecewise linear (PL) scalar field}. \end{definition}

-To reconcile these multiple definitions together, we note a few examples. \begin{enumerate} \item A Morse function $f$ defined on a compact 2-manifold without boundary $\X$ is an example of both a constructible and tame scalar field. \item A PL function $f$ defined on a compact 2-manifold without boundary $\X$ is an example of a constructible, tame, and PL scalar field since we are guaranteed for $\X$ to be triangulable. \item A PL function $f$ defined on a compact polyhedra $\X$ is an example of a tame and constructible scalar field. \end{enumerate}

-We refer the reader to \cite{DeyWang2021} for a more in-depth treatment of tame functions, triangulations, and PL functions; see \cite{deSilva2016} for details on constructibility.

-For conceptual ease, we find it best to provide examples which are both illuminating and accessible.
-To this end, we often choose examples where the scalar field is defined on a compact, 2-manifold and the equipped function is Morse.
-Furthermore, we believe it best to visualize our scalar fields as having complicated manifolds whose functions are simply height functions, rather than the alternative which would be to construct more complicated functions on simpler domains.
-In each distance we discuss, the restrictions we apply to the scalar field result in a Reeb graph that is a well-defined topological graph with discrete fibers, whose vertices are all homological critical values.
-Any graph which breaks these conditions is not a Reeb graph according to our definitions.
-More specifically, the data of a Reeb graph in this setting can be presented as a \textbf{labeled multigraphs}.